Spring-Adjacent Games for an Almost-but-Not-Quite Outdoors Spring Birthday Celebration

 Hello Little Home

 Want to go fishing inside and outside?
-Well, now you can thanks to this homemade fishing game from Hello Little Home.
+Well, now it's possible thanks to this homemade fishing game from Hello Little Home.
 The clever fishing game uses magnets to catch fish, just like the classic carnival game.
 To make the game a bit more competitive, assign each fish a certain amount of points and see who can rack up the most by the end of the party.
 Don’t worry about bringing this game inside, the fish are fine without any water, making this game very portable.

 Flamingo Ring Toss Game